radams15/CircuitTesterDocs/Evaluation/docs/feedback.md

 - **Do you see yourself using this program to teach students the fundamentals of circuits as a replacement to physical circuits?**

 Possibly, since it is free to use and has less parts than the alternatives.
-I only miss the ammeter and voltmeter components, as these would have been integral to the program.
+I only miss the ammeter and voltmeter components, as these are integral to the program's functionality.

 ## Physics Student